List of King of the Hill home video releases: The Complete Fifth Season

 This is the fifth King of the Hill box set, released on November 22, 2005.
 It contains all twenty episodes from the fifth season (2000-2001) spread across two double-sided and one single-sided DVD.

 The Complete Sixth Season

 This is the sixth King of the Hill box set, released on May 2, 2006.
 It contains all twenty-two episodes from the sixth season (2001-2002) spread across three DVD-10s (double-sided, single layer).

 The Complete Seventh Season and The Complete Eighth Season

 For unknown reasons, 20th Century Fox Home Entertainment did not release additional seasons of King of the Hill on DVD.
-In September 2014, it was announced that Olive Films had acquired the rights to release the show on DVD, and would be issuing seasons seven and eight separately on November 18, 2014, with both sets having three discs each.
+However, in September 2014, it was announced that Olive Films had acquired the rights to release the show on DVD, and would be issuing seasons seven and eight separately on November 18, 2014, with both sets having three discs each.

 The Complete Ninth Season and The Complete Tenth Season

-Olive Films followed up with their release of the two prior seasons with the ninth and tenth seasons, which were released on April 7, 2015, with two 2-disc sets.
+Olive Films followed their release of the two prior seasons with the ninth and tenth seasons, which were released on April 7, 2015, with two 2-disc sets.